furqan-cloud-dev/restful-api-nodejs-typescript-express/README.md

 MongoDB database instance is required at localhost: <br/>
 'mongodb://localhost:27017/testing' <br/>

-For db Schemas, npm package mongoose is used: <br\>
+For db Schemas, npm package mongoose is used: <br/>
 https://mongoosejs.com/